rmaicle/rmaicle.github.io/_posts/database/2015-11-03-PostgreSQL in Manjaro Linux.md

 $ -bash: logfile: Permission denied
 {% endhighlight %}

-I prefer starting the database server with the `systemctl` command.
+The database server may be started using `systemctl`.
-The command runs the database server in the background so there is no need to keep an open console as when using the `postgres` command.
+It runs the database server in the background so there is no need to keep an open console as when using the `postgres` command.

 ~~~
 $ sudo systemctl start postgresql